bloomberg/chef-bach/README.md

 These recipes are currently intended for building a BACH cluster on top of Ubuntu 14.04 servers using Chef 11.
 When setting this up in VMs, be sure to add a few dedicated disks (for HDFS data nodes) aside from boot volume.
-In addition, it's expected that you have three separate NICs per machine, with the following as defaults (and recommendations for VM settings):
- - ``eth0`` - management traffic (host-only NIC in VM)
- - ``eth1`` - reserved traffic (host-only NIC in VM)
- - ``eth2`` - compute traffic (host-only NIC in VM)

 You should look at the various settings in ``cookbooks/bcpc/attributes/default.rb`` and tweak accordingly for your setup (by adding them to an environment file).